Faculty Support and Services

 Instructional Design and E-Teaching Services

-The BC Instructional Design and E-Teaching Services office assists instructors who integrate technology into their teaching.
+The BC Instructional Design and E-Teaching Services office assists instructors who integrate technology into their teaching and are particularly good support for Canvas.
 Services offered include consultation, training and support, research and development, project management, and helping instructors transition their teaching practice to one that supports the ever-growing technology-driven student population.

 Boston College Media Technology Services provides the University community with a full range of audiovisual support.
 Examples of services include: digital audio recording, CD-ROM production, DVD production, digital video, digital photo and multimedia production, creative graphics services, state-of-the-art instructional classrooms, TV satellite conferencing, technical repair services, live webcasting, and live TV remote telecasts.